VPJPeltonen/Godot-WorldMaker/Readme.md

 # World Maker
-Little project for fun that generates a world map with elevation, temperatures and climates.
+Little project for fun that generates a world map.

-Currently it can generate elevation, rainfall, temperature and climate maps.
+Currently generates:
+- elevation
+- temperatures
+- rainfall
+- rivers and lakes
+- climates

 You can also export these maps as png files.

 ![Screenshot](/Screenshots/screen1.png?raw=true "Screenshot")